Medway Council: Financial difficulties

-Medway Council, responsible for local services in the Medway region of Kent, has been grappling with significant financial difficulties in recent years, leading to growing concerns about its ability to continue providing essential public services.
+The council has been grappling with significant financial difficulties in recent years, leading to growing concerns about its ability to continue providing essential public services.
 In early 2024, the council faced a projected budget gap of £28 million for the 2024/25 financial year, with projections indicating even larger shortfalls in subsequent years.
 By 2025/26, the gap could reach £49 million, and by 2026/27, £65 million.
 This alarming situation led some to predict that the council might be forced to declare bankruptcy or issue a Section 114 order, restricting spending to only essential services.
 These concerns were further exacerbated by the council's rising debt levels, which had already reached £225 million by 2024, the highest of any district council in Kent.
 While the debt was accumulated through large capital projects aimed at regenerating Medway, such as the redevelopment of Mountbatten House and the Pentagon Shopping Centre, the financial burden has placed significant strain on the council's ability to meet its obligations.